twoertwein/twoertwein.github.io/index.md

 I'm a final-year Ph.D. student in [Language and Information Technology](https://www.lti.cs.cmu.edu/) at [CMU](https://www.cmu.edu/) working in [Louis-Philippe Morency](https://www.cs.cmu.edu/~morency/)'s [MultiComp Lab](http://multicomp.cs.cmu.edu/).

+**As a final-year CMU Ph.D. student, I'm excited to transition to an industry position with research-oriented projects.
+Please don't hesitate to reach out!**

 ## Interests

 My expertise is application-inspired Machine Learning with the goal of socially aware AI technologies that benefit people by combining information from multiple modalities (through computer vision, speech processing, and natural language processing).